Entrenched river: River restoration

-River entrenchment causes negative impacts, such as accelerated stream bank erosion, land loss, loss of aquatic habitat, loss of land productivity, lowering of water table and sedimentation of the river downstream.
+River entrenchment causes negative impacts, such as accelerated stream bank erosion, land loss, loss of aquatic habitat, loss of land productivity, lowering of the water table and sedimentation of the river downstream.
 However, in order to offset these problems, channel restoration measures focusing on restoration of the river in its original or to its previous characteristics are available.
 Though to achieve good results, a good understanding of the river patterns and profile of stable channels is a critical requirement.
 The process also needs an elaborate procedure to be followed to ensure all important factors and actions are followed.
 Numerous projects across the globe involving river restoration have been conducted, and a good example of such projects is Maggie Creek, Nevada.
 The project was completed in 1990 on upper Maggie Creek in Nevada.
 It was a partnership between the government and a private ranch, and the project entailed straightening of many miles of unstable gravel bed regarded as the C4/D4 type.